mikepk/botocore/docs/source/reference/services/lex-models.rst

     Amazon Lex stores the utterances that users send to your bot unless the ``childDirected`` field in the bot is set to ``true`` .
-Utterances are stored for 15 days for use with the  GetUtterancesView operation, and then stored indefinately for use in improving the ability of your bot to respond to user input.
+Utterances are stored for 15 days for use with the  GetUtterancesView operation, and then stored indefinitely for use in improving the ability of your bot to respond to user input.